 The gracilis muscle is a long, strap-like muscle that passes from the pubic bone to the tibia in the lower leg.
 It functions to adduct the thigh and to flex and rotate the leg medially at the knee.

 The iliacus and psoas major muscles are closely related in structure and function and are often referred to as a single muscle, the iliopsoas.
 The iliacus arises from the ilium and the psoas major arises from the lumbar vertebrae.
 Both muscles merge to form a common insertion and inserts at the lesser trochanter of the femur.

-Iliopsoas are the powerful flexors of the thigh at the hip joint.
+Iliopsoas is the powerful flexors of the thigh at the hip joint.

 The primary function of the hip joint is to bear weight.
 The stability of the hip joint is offered by many factors.

-Acetabulum is deep, and encompasses nearly all of the head of the femur.
-The acetabular labrum increses the depth of acetabulum.
-The increase is depth provides a large articular surface , thus improving the stability of the joint.
+The acetabulum is deep and encompasses nearly all of the head of the femur.
+The acetabular labrum increases the depth of acetabulum.
+The increase is depth provides a large articular surface, thus improving the stability of the joint.